christopher-besch/homepage/src/articles/17_forgejo_actions_notification/fogejo_actions_notification.md

     "github.com/urfave/cli/v3"
 // --snip--
 ```
+And the `forgejo.org/cmd` package imports some more packages.
-When you read this you need to be aware you're in the source code of the `forgejo.org` module, thus `forgejo.org/modules/log` refers to a package in [`/modules/log`](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/modules/log).
+When you read this, be aware of the to-be-imported package's location in the directory structure.
+The package lies in the [`/modules/log`](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/modules/log) directory of the `forgejo.org` module, thus `forgejo.org/modules/log` refers to it.
 `github.com/urfave/cli/v3`, however, refers to a dependency Go will download from GitHub during a build.
+The includes look so similar but one is resolved locally and the other from the internet.<br />
-Notice that these the Go files in the `forgejo.org/modules/log` package declare their package without the full path:
+Notice that the Go files in the `forgejo.org/modules/log` package declare their package without its full path:
 ```go
 // /modules/log/init.go
 // --snip--
 package log
 // --snip--
 ```
+It only says `log` but the full package path required to import the package is `forgejo.org/modules/log`.
 Remember how the directory Go code lies in influences any package's path.

 ## Forgejo's Layered Architecture
 This article is about implementing one specific feature, actions notifications.
 Therefore, I'll only talk about the parts of Forgjeo's architecture that matter for this feature.
-Firstly, we need to take a look at Forgjeo's layered architecture.
-I've created a visualization of [Forgejo's architecture overview](https://forgejo.org/docs/next/contributor/architecture).
+Firstly, we take a look at Forgjeo's layered [architecture](https://forgejo.org/docs/next/contributor/architecture), which I've created a visualization of:

 <HalfImage full={true} src={architecture} />